Transitioning to More Indoor Freedom, and Going Potty Outside!

 Punishment is not necessary in training - and it may temporarily shut down one "problem" and create many others.

 Yelling "NO!" clapping your hands and scaring the puppy may have a lasting impact on all future choices.
 Instead of just learning to stay away from the now-scary dishwasher, it may affect the puppy's fear of all novel surfaces.
 And it may have a lasting impact on the pup's ability to trust YOU.
-If you want your puppy to seek you out and communicate with you when he needs you to open the door to go outside, he must trust that you will respond happily.
-Give gentle guidance, not correction.

 The same goes for house training.
 No punishment for accidents.
 Those are on you for not supervising better!